gauntface/gauntface.com/content/blog/2020/static-site-hosting-on-aws.md

 After Cloudfront was set up to serve my site as www.gauntface.com, I wanted to set up redirects for the naked domain (i.e. gauntface.com -> www.gauntface.com).

-The naked domain required a seperate S3 Bucket and Cloudfront distribution and the configuration and usage of these differed as well.
+The naked domain required a seperate S3 Bucket and Cloudfront distribution.

-`www.gauntface.com` was set up such that the Cloudfront distrubtion's *Origin Domain Name* was was to the  S3 Bucket with *Restrict Bucket Access* set to *Yes*.
-This meant that Cloudfront would request assets from the bucket with an identity that had permissions to read from it.
-Behind the scenes, Cloudfront is using a Rest API to read from the bucket.
-The S3 Bucket in this case was just used to host the files.

-For the naked domain I created an empty S3 Bucket and setup the *Static website hosting* property to *Redirect requests*.
-With this, the bucket has a URL that you can use to access the site, and it'll simply redirect you to whatever site you configure.
-When creating the Cloudfront distribution the *Origin Domain Name* need to be set to the URL of the buckets *Static website hosting* property.
-This causes Cloudfront to make network requests to the S3 Bucket's static site, which will respond with redirects.
+Both `gauntface.com` and `www.gauntface.com` used an S3 bucket with the *Static website hosting* property turned on.
+This gave the bucket a URL that you can use to access the site.
+When creating the Cloudfront distribution the *Origin Domain Name* needs to be set to the URL of the buckets *Static website hosting* property.
+This causes Cloudfront to make network requests to the S3 Bucket's static site, which will respond with the files and serves index.html files for directories.

+For the naked domain I created an empty S3 Bucket and the static site property was configured with *Redirect requests* meaning Cloudfront will respond to requests with the redirect.

 With all of the above set up, I had a working site that was easy to update from the command line.
 The next step was to set up continuous deployment so the site would